ODNZSL/nzsl-dictionary-scripts/README.md

 python3 ./build-assets.py
 ```

+Expect this process to take between 2 and 4 hours.

 ## build-assets.py

 This is a holistic script that performs all the steps needed to get all the necessary assets from the NZSL Freelex server.
 It does a number of steps: